tizmagik/async-object-proto-repro/README.md

 npm run async
 ```

-Just by calling `createAsyncRouter` instead of `createRouter`, the error is shown -- even if you don't use the returned value.
+Just by calling `createAsyncRouter` instead of `createRouter`, the erroneous behavior is observed (no response) -- even if you don't use the returned value.